Shifuddin/PV-Simulator-Challenge/README.md

  ### PV Output
  Please find the pv output file as **pv_simulator/log/pv.csv**
  ### UI
- Please visit http://localhost:15672 to have look at the broker.
+ Please visit http://localhost:15672 to have a look at the broker.